Jeanette Kwakye: Broadcasting career

 After retiring, Kwakye studied for an NCTJ qualification and began working for BBC Radio Berkshire, before joining BBC Radio London's sports team in 2014.

 Kwakye is a regular host of BBC Radio 5 Live's Football Daily podcast and covers for 5 Live Sport.
 She is also a regular contributor to Ian Wright's podcast, Wrighty's House.

-Kwakye has presented various sports programmes for BBC Sport, including the 2018 Youth Olympic Games, World swimming championships 2019, World athletics championships 2019, The Women's Football Show and reported for BBC Sports Personality of the Year 2019.
+Kwakye has presented various sports programmes for BBC Sport, including the 2018 Summer Youth Olympics, 2019 World Aquatics Championships, 2019 World Athletics Championships, The Women's Football Show and reported for the 2019 BBC Sports Personality of the Year Award.
 She is the BBC's athletics trackside reporter.

-In addition to being the BBC's trackside reporter for athletics events, at the delayed Tokyo 2020 Games, Kwakye presented a highlights show each evening with Nihal Arthanayake.
-For the Beijing 2022 Winter Olympics, Kwakye presented coverage of the games each morning for the BBC.
-She presented morning coverage of the 2024 Summer Olympic Games in Paris alongside JJ Chalmers.
+In addition to being the BBC's trackside reporter for athletics events, at the delayed 2020 Summer Olympics, Kwakye presented a highlights show each evening with Nihal Arthanayake.
+For the 2022 Winter Olympics, Kwakye presented coverage of the games each morning for the BBC.
+She presented morning coverage of the 2024 Summer Olympics, alongside JJ Chalmers.
+Kwakye presented the afternoon action for the BBC at the 2026 Winter Olympics.

 Kwakye previously presented a weekly hour long show at 1:00pm each Saturday on BBC Radio London entitled The Women's Sport Show.

 In December 2020, Kwakye was announced as Channel 5's lead presenter for their boxing coverage.

 On 31 October 2023, Martin Lewis welcomed Kwakye to ITV's The Martin Lewis Money Show as the series co-presenter.

 Kwakye is a keen writer and has been published by The Guardian, the Daily Mirror and BT Sport.
 Kwakye also works for the Youth Sport Trust as an Athlete Mentor on the Sky Sports Changing Lives program.
-She was also a reporter for the Sky Sports children's TV Show Game Changers from 2013 until 2019.
+She was also a reporter for the Sky Sports children's TV show Game Changers from 2013 until 2019.